For many, the new year is an opportunity to look back at memories made — the good times, the big wins, maybe some lessons learned.

-Dynamic video technology allows any aspect of a video to be customized.
+Dynamic video technology allows any aspect of a video to be customised.
 So don’t just update the text.
 Include visuals specific to that viewer.
 The more unique the video is, the more memorable it will be.

 Watch how Epic Games created a visually stunning year in review for every gamer.

-Based on the player’s favorite game, the video changed to show scenes from that game.
+Based on the player’s favourite game, the video changed to show scenes from that game.
 The results?
 Players loved their recap videos.
 They shared them across social media platforms with friends across the globe.

 5. Include a CTA

 Now that you’ve captured your audience’s attention, it’s time to think about what you want them to do next.
 Depending on what outcome you’re aiming for, including a CTA can be the natural next step in your customer’s journey.
 Here are some examples:

 - Claim Your Offer